BottleMin/BottleMin/README.md

 ## 🧠 About Me

-Hi 👋 I'm a Master's student in AI at Chung-Ang University.
+Hi 👋 I'm a Master's student at Chung-Ang University.

 My research focuses on **Anomaly Detection**, and I am particularly interested in